pieces-app/workshops/10x-developer-productivity/slides.md

 - Use LLMs to research and write code
 - Integrate Copilots into your workflow
-- Manage code snippets
+- Manage code snippets as context for your Copilot
-- Add more context to your Copilot
+- Add more context from other activities to your Copilot

 </v-clicks>

 <!--

+By using AI, you can 10x your productivity.

+You start with an LLM, leveraging the knowledge they have from being trained on public code bases.

+You can then augment them by using them in a copilot where they are integrated into your IDE, gathering context from your workflow.

+Next you can add code snippets as context for your copilot.
+Over time developers build up a library of useful code snippets, and you can use these in your Copilot.

+Finally, you can add more context from other activities to your Copilot.
+For example, you can add context from documentation, collaboration tools, and more.

+And ideally, a lot of this should be as automatic as possible, requiring minimal input from you.

+Over the rest of this session, we will explore these concepts in more detail, and demo how you can use these tools to 10x your productivity.

-Will demo using Pieces as my copilot
+I'll be demoing using Pieces for Developers as my copilot

 -->